zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 Building and Running
 ********************

-This sample can be found under :file:`samples/boards/nrf52/mesh/onoff_level_app` in the Zephyr tree.
+This sample can be found under :file:`samples/boards/nrf52/mesh/onoff-app` in the Zephyr tree.

 The following commands build the application.

 .. zephyr-app-commands::
-   :zephyr-app: samples/boards/nrf52/mesh/onoff_level_app
+   :zephyr-app: samples/boards/nrf52/mesh/onoff-app
    :board: nrf52840_pca10056
    :goals: build flash
    :compact:

+Prior to provisioning, each button controls its corresponding LED as one would expect with an actual switch.

 Provisioning is done using the BlueZ meshctl utility.
-Here is an example that binds Button1, Button2, and LED1 to application key 1.
-It then configures Button1 and Button2 to publish to group 0xc000 and LED1 to subscribe to that group.
+Below is an example that binds button 1&2 and LED 1 to application key 1.
+It then configures button 1&2 to publish to group 0xc000 and LED 1 to subscribe to that group.

 .. code-block:: console